-However, Cammarota and Ginwright (2002) argue that positive youth development models shift too far in the other direction, away from any acknowledgement of the oppressive forces in young people's lives and can reinforce the exercise of certain privileges.
-Positive youth development models overcompensate by "promoting supports and opportunities as the only factors necessary for positive and healthy development of youth, and does not examine thoroughly the ways in which social and community forces limit and create opportunities for youth" (p.
+However, Cammarota and Ginwright (2002) argue that positive youth development models shift too far in the other direction, away from any acknowledgement of the struggle in young people's lives that are associated with oppressive forces.
+These models can thus reinforce the exercise of certain privileges.
+Positive youth development models overcompensate by "promoting supports and opportunities as the only factors necessary for positive and healthy development of youth, and [do] not examine thoroughly the ways in which social and community forces limit and create opportunities for youth" (Cammarota & Ginwright, 2002 p.
 84).
-These models were also developed out of "universalistic, white, middle-class conceptions of youth" (p.
+These models were also developed out of "universalistic, white, middle-class conceptions of youth" (Cammarota & Ginwright, 2002, p.
 85).

 The experiences of a canoe trip and that of summer camp are steeped in a hidden history of oppression and exertion of privilege.
-Some of the same lakes and trails I traversed on my "rite of passage" were those initially solely walked by the Anishanabe people and later carved into trails by the indentured French-Canadian voyageurs of the exploitive and extremely profitable fur trade.
-By the time I arrived in those woods, their legacy existed in names only of the lakes we paddled (Lac la Croix) or in the food we ate (pemmican).
-Van Slyck (2010) explores the history of the American overnight summer camp experience that emerged out of the back-to-nature trend of the 19th century.
-With the rise of the middle class and a need for respite from the moral and physical degradations of urban life, Christian, European-American, middle-class professionals designed and built environments for their children to spend their idle summers.
+Some of the same lakes and trails I traversed on my 'rite of passage' were those initially, solely walked by the Anishinabe people and later carved into trails by the indentured French-Canadian voyageurs of the exploitive and extremely profitable fur trade.
+By the time I arrived in those woods, their legacy existed only in names of the lakes we paddled (Lac la Croix) or in the food we ate (pemmican).
+Van Slyck (2010) explores the history of the American overnight summer camp experience that emerged out of the back-tonature trend of the 19th century.
+With the rise of the middle class and a need for respite from the moral and physical degradations of urban life, Christian, European-American, middle-class professionals designed and built environments in which their children could spend their idle summers.
 Unfortunately, these nurturing environments did not include an analysis of how power, privilege and oppressive forces shaped these positive youth development experiences for young people.

-For me, my positive youth development experience at summer camp suited me well, for the most part.
+The positive youth development experience at summer camp suited me well, for the most part.
 I was able to develop a certain level of self-awareness, an understanding of my strengths and areas in which to develop myself further.
 However, that self-exploration only scratched the surface of the effects of oppression and privilege on my development.
 Before the 1980s, my camp was for boys only.
-When girls were finally allowed, it chose to remain single-gender, hosting girls the first half of the summer and boys in the second half.
-I believe this programming decision allowed us female campers to examine our diverse identities as girls and young women.
+When girls were finally allowed, it chose to remain single-gender, hosting girls for half of the summer and boys for the other half.
+I believe this programming decision allowed female-identified campers to examine our diverse identities as girls and young women.
 At camp, we girls could defy oppressive stereotypes and be physically and emotionally strong, supportive to each other and confident in our internal and external beauty.
 However, we gave only a passing nod to and little discussion of identities that did not fall within the white, middle-class, heterosexual, cisgendered, able-bodied cultural framework.
-As a counselor, I followed the example set for me that gay and lesbian counselors concealed their sexual identities from campers and their parents.
+As a counselor who was questioning my own sexuality, I observed how gay and lesbian counselors revealed or concealed their sexual identities.
+Coming out was an individual's own decision at camp, but it was well understood that queer identities were not normalized within the camp culture.
 Due to the fact that only certain aspects of our identities were explored, our positive youth development camp experience did not go deep enough into the oppressive and privileged forces in our lives.
-Therefore, it might have limited opportunities and stifled healthy development, especially for those of us who fell outside of the dominant cultural framework.
+Therefore, it limited opportunities and stifled healthy development, especially for those of us who fell outside of the dominant cultural framework.
 It also reinforced the exercise of privilege especially based around race, class and sexual orientation.